kontent-ai/delivery-sdk-php/README.md

 3. Run `phpunit` to verify that everything works as expected

 ### Developing on Windows
-Have a look at our cool [tutorial](https://github.com/Kentico/delivery-sdk-php/wiki) on developing PHP on Windows with Visual Studio Code!
+Have a look at our cool [tutorial](https://github.com/Kentico/delivery-sdk-php/wiki/Developing-PHP-in-Visual-Studio-Code-for-Dummies) on developing PHP on Windows with Visual Studio Code!

 ### Developing on Linux
 Do you prefer penguins?
-Check out the [tutorial](https://github.com/Kentico/delivery-sdk-php/wiki/Configuring-PHP-Storm-on-Linux) on developing PHP on Linux with PhpStorm!
+Check out our [tutorials](https://github.com/Kentico/delivery-sdk-php/wiki/Configuring-PHP-Storm-on-Linux) on developing PHP on Linux with PhpStorm!

 ### Wall of Fame
 We would like to express our thanks to the following people who contributed and made the project possible: